 I’ll gladly go back there as long as it’s with you!
 Do you understand?
 I'm your wife.
 I go where you go.
 We’re together for better or worse!
 It's been all better, so what if it gets worse as long as we’re together.
 When are we starting? "

-As we hugged and kissed the kids came over, looked at us as if crazy.
+As we hugged and kissed the kids came over, looked at us as if we were crazy.
 They stared as if something incomprehensible was about to be announced.
 Our daughter asked if I was pregnant.
 Our hugging and kissing over the announcement we were starting a business was considered by them inconsequential.
 They returned to TV thinking nothing was up, but it was, a new business, a major change in our lives for better or worse.

 I was the first employee, bookkeeper, and problem solver.
 My life shifted from chauffeur mom to swirling in the chaos of starting a business.
 It provided enough adventure and income uncertainty I didn't have room for wanton thoughts.
 Although we didn't restate marriage vows, we did by our actions.

 As the business started to make money, our social circle changed.
 Many "friends" became jealous.
 To retain prior equality status, they disdainfully attributed haughty attributes to us.
 We tried not to antagonize them with displays of wealth, but some spread malicious rumors to level the playing field.
 I worried one might talk to a former Affair's Circle member.

 It was easier to develop new "friends" who accepted our higher economic status than keep jealous old ones.
 Only a few “old” friends made the cut.

 Soon we could afford a large custom home, travels to Europe and Asia with the kids in tow and expensive bling toys, mine a 1986 Mercedes 500SE, V-8 with a manual four-speed transmission.

 In middle age success, I attempted to retain sex appeal with upscale apparel, cosmetics, and mannerisms.
 Female news commentators were my fashion role models.